danielricks/scholar/README.md

 ## Usage

 The available methods are demonstrated below.
-Remember that if you are using a POS-tagged .bin file, you need to append '_NN', etc. onto all your words.
+Remember that if you are using a POS-tagged .bin file, you need to append '_NN', etc. onto all your queries.

 ```python
 import scholar.scholar as sch